NEWS AND RECENT EVENTS

 REPEAT PERFORMANCES:

 More performances of Cwmdonkin Songs (to poems by Dylan Thomas) are coming up in the next few months.
-One, already announced, will be by James Gilchrist and Anna Tilbrook at the Wigmore Hall in July, 2025; James will sing the pieces twice more, at St David's Cathedral and Dulwich College, with Jocelyn Freeman, piano.
-Matthew Hoch, baritone, and Jonathan Levin, piano, will present the pieces in Colombia, South America, and also in Columbus, Mississippi, USA, while the CD containing the songs, issued by the Dylan Thomas Project, will appear soon.
-One of Rhian's most-performed choral works, Love bade me welcome, was sung again by New College Choir, director Robert Quinney, on 1st March at Evensong, and will be by Cantorion Llandrindod, conductor Hilary Cox, on 14th June in Llandrindod, Powys.
-Also The Tender Branch will be played by David Pipe at Huddersfield Town Hall on 24th March after its performance by Tom Winpenny at St Paul's Cathedral, London last October.
+James Gilchrist will sing the piece several times: at the Wigmore Hall in July, 2025 with Anna Tilbrook. piano, and before that at the Crickhowell Festival on May 5th, 2025.
+James will also sing the pieces later in May at St David's Cathedral and Dulwich College with Jocelyn Freeman, piano.
+The American baritone, Matthew Hoch, and Jonathan Levin, piano, presented the pieces in Colombia, South America, in March, and will do so again in June in Columbus, Mississippi, USA, while the CD containing the songs, issued by the Dylan Thomas Project, will appear soon.
+One of Rhian's most-performed choral works, Love bade me welcome (George Herbert), was sung again by New College Choir, director Robert Quinney, on 1st March at Evensong; it will be presented by Cantorion Llandrindod, conductor Hilary Cox, on 14th June in Llandrindod, Powys, along with 'Proud of my Broken Heart' from Lovesongs and Observations (Emily Dickinson).The Tender Branch was played by David Pipe at Huddersfield Town Hall on 24th March after its performance by Tom Winpenny at St Paul's Cathedral, London, last October.

 EARLIER